Many Americans are familiar with the concept of smoking marijuana, but can you count all the ways to consume marijuana?

 When you hear the word marijuana, you probably conjure up images of somebody smoking a roll-up packed full of green leaf, known as a joint.
 Or as we call it in today’s market, a preroll.
 Smoking persists as a popular means of taking cannabis, but it’s certainly not the only method.

 If you choose to smoke marijuana, you can buy loose cannabis, often referred to as weed or hash, or pre-made joints, aka prerolls.

 When you inhale a cannabis flower or a cannabis concentrate, the consumer takes in gases laden with cannabinoids, terpenes, and flavonoids where they head to the lungs and the bloodstream absorbs it.
 When it comes to inhaling cannabis, the two most prevalent types of intake methods are smoking and vaporization.

 Smoking cannabis in a pipe or pre-roll is one of the more popular ways to consume cannabis.
 Yet, marijuana smokers still have more than one option.

 - Rolling papers or pre-rolls

 - One-time use apparatuses made at home

-An increasingly popular alternative to smoking, vaping involves using cartridges, which are inserted into a vape pen.
-Vaping enables you to enjoy the benefits of using marijuana without worrying about some of the risks linked to smoking, for example, respiratory conditions.
+An increasingly popular alternative to smoking, vaping involves using THC vape oil cartridges, which users insert into a vape pen.
+Vaping enables you to enjoy the benefits of using marijuana without worrying about some of the risks linked to smoking like respiratory conditions.

-It’s also more “sociable” to vape, rather than smoke, and vaping may be permitted in a wider range of settings and environments than smoking.
+Furthermore, it’s also more “sociable” to vape, rather than smoke.
+Vaping may be permitted in a wider range of settings and environments than smoking.